-- a) In my opinion, the following matters indicate significant adverse trends in the financial position of the City: - i) Operating Surplus Ratio has been below the DLGSCI standard for the past 3 years; - ii) Asset Sustainability Ratio has been below the DLGSCI standard for the past 3 years. - b) All required information and explanations were obtained by me. - c) All audit procedures were satisfactorily completed. - d) In my opinion, the asset consumption ratio and the asset renewal ratio included in the annual financial report were supported by verifiable information and reasonable assumptions.
+- (ii) All required information and explanations were obtained by me. - (iii) All audit procedures were satisfactorily completed. - (iv) In my opinion, the asset consumption ratio and the asset renewal funding ratio included in the annual financial report were supported by verifiable information and reasonable assumptions.